Lost in Translation: Simulation-Informed Bayesian Inference Improves Understanding of Molecular Motion From Neutron Scattering: QENS Signal from Decomposed Trajectory

 \section{QENS Signal from Decomposed Trajectory}

-To generate the rotational-only simulation trajectory, each benzene molecule was re-centred relative to its molecular centre of mass at $t = \qty{0}{\nano\second}$ for every frame within the full trajectory, with the centre of mass computed via the \emph{pseudo} centre-of-mass re-centring method described in \cite{Richardson2025}.
-This molecular re-centring was applied at each simulation time step in the trajectory, removing all translational motion while preserving molecular rotation.
+To generate the rotational-only simulation trajectory, each benzene molecule was re-centred relative to its molecular centre of mass at $t = \qty{0}{\nano\second}$ for every frame within the full trajectory, with the centre of mass computed via the \emph{pseudo} centre-of-mass recentering method~\cite{Richardson2025}.
+This molecular recentring was applied at each simulation time step in the trajectory, removing all translational motion while preserving molecular rotation.
 A complementary translational simulation trajectory was constructed by rigidly fixing the intra-molecular coordinates of each benzene molecule relative to its molecular centre of mass at $t = \qty{0}{\nano\second}$, resulting in a trajectory containing only the translational motion of each molecule.

 Total and incoherent-only dynamic structure factors for both trajectories were computed using MDANSE~\cite{Goret2017}.
 Example spectra for the rotational and translational components are shown in \cref{fig:si_decomp}a.
 The rotational spectrum exhibits an elastic contribution, represented by a Dirac $\delta$-function, arising from the static spatial correlations in benzene's molecular structure.
 The amplitude of this elastic component follows the decay of the zeroth-order Bessel function evaluated at the molecular radius of benzene ($\sim\qty{2.48}{\angstrom}$) as a function of $Q$, in agreement with theoretical expectations~\cite{Johnson2013}, as illustrated in \cref{fig:si_decomp}b.
 The independent spectra can be re-convolved to reconstruct the incoherent simulated spectra within the dynamical range of interest with minimal loss, as shown in Figs.~\ref{fig:si_decomp}c and \ref{fig:si_decomp}d.
 The only notable discrepancy occurs at very high $Q$, where the re-convolved spectrum reproduces the correct shape but underestimates the amplitude.
-This discrepancy was attributed to numerical effects, as the signal intensity in this region is extremely low.
+This discrepancy may be attributed to numerical effects, as the signal intensity in this region is extremely low, or unaccounted for roto-translational coupling.